munificent/game-programming-patterns/book/type-object.markdown

 to share certain attributes between them.
 A horde of monsters are beating on the hero, and we want some of them to use the same text for their attack.
-We define that by saying that all of those monsters are the same &ldquo;breed,&rdquo; and that the breed determines the attack string.
+We define that by saying that all of those monsters are the same "breed," and that the breed determines the attack string.

-We decided to implement this concept using inheritance, since it lines up with our intuition of classes: A dragon is a monster, and each dragon in the game is an instance of this dragon &ldquo;class.&rdquo;
+We decided to implement this concept using inheritance, since it lines up with our intuition of classes: A dragon is a monster, and each dragon in the game is an instance of this dragon "class."
 Defining each breed as a subclass of an abstract base `Monster` class, and having each monster in the game be an instance of that derived breed class mirrors that.
 We end up with a class hierarchy like this: